Khojabakirgan: Hydrology

 The Khojabakirgan is 117 km long.
 It drains an area of 2,150 km^{2}.
-The mean discharge 45 km above the mouth is approximately 11 m³/s.
+The mean discharge 45 km above the mouth is approximately 11 m^{3}/s.

-Along with the Ak-Suu and Isfana river basins, the Ak-Suu river basin sits above the Suluytka–Batken–Nau–Isfara transboundary aquifer in the Syr Darya Basin.
+Along with the Ak-Suu and Isfana river basins, the Ak-Suu river basin sits above the Suliukta–Batken–Nau–Isfara transboundary aquifer in the Syr Darya Basin.
 The Khojabakirgan subbasin is prone to flash floods.

 Transboundary disputes

 The Khojabakirgan River has been a source of tension between Kyrgyzstan and Tajikistan.
 In 2021, Kyrgyzstan announced plans to construct a reservoir on the river, prompting an immediate objection from Tajikistan.
 Tajik authorities argued that the project would violate existing bilateral agreements and that Kyrgyzstan was obligated to consult with Tajikistan before undertaking such developments.

-The sharing of the river's water is governed by a 1962 agreement signed between the Kyrgyz and Tajik Soviet Socialist Republics, which allocated 79 percent of the river’s annual flow to Tajikistan and 21 percent to Kyrgyzstan.
+The sharing of the river's water is governed by a 1962 agreement signed between the Kyrgyz and Tajik Soviet Socialist Republics, which allocated 79 percent of the river's annual flow to Tajikistan and 21 percent to Kyrgyzstan.
 In 2020, Kyrgyzstan announced that it had allocated funds to build a pipeline to divert water from the river to the border village of Maksat.